The most common complaint I hear from people trying to raise money is that they don’t have enough time.

 Cue the Mission Impossible music

-- Look through this list of time wasters.
+- Look through this list of unproductive fundraising activities.

 - Think about where you might be losing valuable time in your day to things that just aren’t worth it.